Skip to main content

 Towards Uncovering the Splicing Code of the Gigantic Gene Titin in Familial Dilated Cardiomyopathy

-Titin is the largest protein of the human body and critical for the contraction of heart muscle cells.
-It is mutated in 30% of patients with familial dilated cardiomyopathy (DCM), a common heart disease that is a global threat to the aging society.
+Titin (TTN) is the largest protein of the human body and critical for the contraction of heart muscle cells.
+TTN mutations are prevalent in patients with familial dilated cardiomyopathy (DCM), a common heart disease that is a global threat to the aging society.
 RBM20, which is also mutated in patients with an aggressive form of DCM, regulates the length and function of TTN by a process named alternative splicing.
 How RBM20 mediates alternative splicing of TTN is largely unknown.
-I seek to develop a method to analyze RBM20-dependent splicing of TTN and other crucial targets in single cells.
-Using this tool, termed TITIN-seq, together with complementary stem cell-based assays, I seek to analyze changes in the repertoire of TTN isoforms upon disease-relevant mutations in the RBM20 gene.
-Moreover, TITIN-seq is used to identify novel splice regulators of TTN, which, together with RBM20, could complete the picture of alternative splicing of TTN.
-The overarching goal is to construct a comprehensive map of TTN splicing by integrating data of all its isoforms in single cells and its regulatory proteins.
-I envision that knowledge of such a splice map can be exploited for developing therapeutic strategies to revert aberrant TTN splicing in patients with DCM.
+My fellowship project was to develop new methods to analyze RBM20-dependent splicing of TTN and other crucial targets in single cells.
+To this end, I performed CRISPR-based gene editing in human and mouse cardiomyocytes to repair Rbm20 mutations and analyze the outcome on TTN splicing.
+I showed that the splicing of TTN and other RBM20 target genes was successfully restored and consequently the DCM-phenotype was alleviated in juvenile mice.
+Secondly, I sought to analyze changes in the repertoire of TTN isoforms upon disease-relevant mutations in the RBM20 gene.
+To this end, I harnessed the power of long-read sequencing and split-pool barcoding to establish a single-cell sequencing method whereby I could measure changes in alternative splicing in single cells.
+Using this method, I analyzed Rbm20-dependent splicing in human cardiomyocytes which can be used to construct a comprehensive splice map of TTN and other isoforms that are expressed in patients with Rbm20 mutations.
+I envision that knowledge of such a splice map can be exploited for developing therapeutic strategies to revert aberrant alternative splicing in patients with DCM.

 project overview